Generic selectors

 Now examine the second part of verse 9:

 The only situation that makes sense, and the one that is grammatically supported, is if the wife truly was guilty of a betrayal, which was the situation here.
-In the first part, Jesus mentioned the exception—“except it be for sexual immorality.”
-The second half of verse 9 addresses the exception by stating that a man who marries a divorced woman who was guilty of sexual immorality commits adultery.
+In the first part, Jesus mentioned the exception—“except for sexual immorality.”
+The second half of verse 9 addresses the exception by stating that a man who marries a divorced woman who was GUILTY of sexual immorality commits adultery.
 Here, Jesus addressed the exception from the first half.
-In the first half of verse 9, the wife had not committed sexual immorality.
+In the first half of verse 9, the wife had NOT committed sexual immorality.

 This all leads to a question.
-Does the phrase “except it be” imply exclusivity?
-In other words, does except (“it be” was added) mean that there are no other allowable conditions for divorce aside from the broad range of sins that fall under the category of sexual immorality?
+Does the phrase “except” imply exclusivity?
+In other words, does except mean that there are no other allowable conditions for divorce aside from the broad range of sins that fall under the category of sexual immorality?

 The word except comes from two Greek words: ei me.
 Literally, they translate to “if not” and are variously rendered as except, but, unless, otherwise, only, etc. as determined by the context.
 Many times ei me is used in the sense that the condition is exclusive to all else.
-An example of exclusivity would be Galatians 1:19 where Paul said, “I did not see any of the other apostles, except James.”
+An example of exclusivity would be Galatians 1:19 where Paul said, “I saw none of the other apostles except James.”
 In this case, Paul only saw the apostle James and no others.

 But there are other scriptures where it is obvious ei me cannot be exclusive.
 For example: